About Edward Burton

 Prior to joining the Council, Mr. Burton served as the Commercial Attaché at the American Embassy in Riyadh, Saudi Arabia.
 He managed a staff of 30 officers, commercial specialists and other local direct hire personnel of different nationalities serving offices in the cities of Riyadh, Jeddah and Dhahran.
 He was responsible for all U.S. Foreign Commercial Service (USFCS) operations in Saudi Arabia and had oversight of all USFCS management, administrative and fiscal matters in the U.S. Embassy and Consulates in the Kingdom.
 He also supervised USFCS operations in Manama, Bahrain through a partnership arrangement with the U.S. Embassy in Manama.
 Mr. Burton was also appointed directly by former U.S. Commerce Secretary Donald Evans to serve as the USFCS Regional Coordinator for the agency’s Iraq Reconstruction Regional Initiative.

 Mr. Burton holds a Bachelor of Arts degree in Political Science from the University of Charleston and a Doctor of Jurisprudence degree from the Dickinson School of Law.
 He practiced law in New Jersey with the law firm Cooper Levenson.
 He also received certified international trade and management training at the Thunderbird School of International Business and the Harvard Business School of Publishing.
+Mr. Burton is a Certified Sustainability Practitioner concentrating his focus on corporate profitability and improved performance through sustainable business practices and operations.
 He is the author of the book “Business and Entrepreneurship in Saudi Arabia” published by John Wiley & Sons (2016).
-He also has had numerous articles published in leading magazines and journals such as Forbes and the Oil & Gas Journal, and has been interviewed on CNN International concerning Saudi Arabia.
-Mr. Burton is an adjunct professor at Chatham University teaching the institution’s Global Business course.
+He has also had numerous articles published in leading magazines and journals such as Forbes and the Oil & Gas Journal, and has been interviewed on CNN International and CNBC concerning Saudi Arabia and other business matters.
+Mr. Burton is an adjunct professor at Chatham University teaching the institution’s Global Business course and is a member of the advisory board of Chatham University’s Business and Entrepreneurship Department.